MillionConcepts/pdr/docs/supported_datasets.md

 reads planetary data isn't very useful.
-If you're looking to work with these files we recommend [spiceypy](https://github.com/AndrewAnnex/SpiceyPy) or [lhorizon](https://github.com/MillionConcepts/lhorizon) (which works with spice kernels in combination with JPL Horizons.
+If you're looking to work with these files we recommend [spiceypy](https://github.com/AndrewAnnex/SpiceyPy) or [lhorizon](https://github.com/MillionConcepts/lhorizon) (which works with spice kernels in combination with JPL Horizons).

 ## Officially Supported Datasets:
 #### Apollo